Pierre Fauvel

-Pierre Louis André Fauvel (8 October 1866, in Cherbourg – 12 September 1958, in Angers) was a French zoologist, who specialized in the study of polychaetes.
+Pierre Louis André Fauvel (8 October 1866 in Cherbourg – 12 September 1958 in Angers) was a French zoologist, who specialized in the study of polychaetes.

 He worked as a préparateur of zoology at the faculty of sciences in Caen, and in 1897 received his doctorate at the Sorbonne with a thesis on Ampharetidae.
 During the same year, he became a professor of zoology at the Université Catholique de l'Ouest in Angers, where he remained until his retirement in 1951.

 The polychaete family Fauveliopsidae bears his name, as does the genus Fauveliopsis.
 Along with his many writings on Polychaeta, he was also the author of publications in the fields of physiology and dietetics.

 His zoological author abbreviation is Fauvel.
-For taxa he authored, see :Category:Taxa named by Pierre Fauvel, and this query.